MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create-alter.md

 </pre>
 </table>

-* Don't include transformations, normalizations and other heavy computations that can be moved to an [update policy](../updatepolicy.md) as part of the materialized view definition.
+* Don't include transformations, normalizations, and other heavy computations that can be moved to an [update policy](../updatepolicy.md) as part of the materialized view definition.
 Instead, do all those in an update policy, and perform the aggregation only in the materialized view (same goes for lookup in dimension tables, when applicable).